JonathanGrossman/mongodb_basics/04_express.md

 - [Tutorials Point - MongoDB](https://www.tutorialspoint.com/mongodb/mongodb_overview.htm)
 - [W3 Schools Node-MongoDB](https://www.w3schools.com/nodejs/nodejs_mongodb.asp)

 ## Step 9.
-Review this example code
+Review this example code and get it working

 Here is an example of an Express App connected to MongoDB.
 See if you can get it running on your computer.
 You'll need to consider how to connect it to your MongoDB account, whether you need to install any packages, what missing files and folders you need to add to your project folder, and anything else to get it working.